lindsuen0/zendb/README.md

 # ZenDB

-ZenDB is a key-value database based on goLevelDB.
+ZenDB is a key-value database based on goLevelDB, which commit hash is `126854a`.